 You may have noticed by now that Subversion is extremely flexible.
 Because it implements branches and tags with the same underlying mechanism (directory copies), and because branches and tags appear in normal filesystem space, many people find Subversion intimidating.
 It's almost too flexible.
 In this section, we'll offer some suggestions for arranging and managing your data over time.

-There are some standard, recommended ways to organize a
+There are some standard, recommended ways to organize the

-tag copies.
-If a repository holds only one project,
+If a repository holds only one project, often people create

 If a repository contains multiple projects, admins typically index their layout by project.
 See the section called “Planning Your Repository Organization” to read more about “project roots”, but here's an example of such a layout: